tad/react-blog-client/README.md

 - visit http://localhost:8080 in your browser

 ## TODO:
-- Nav Pages and sidebar contents should be read from markdown, same as blog posts
+- Sidebar contents should be read from markdown, same as blog posts
+- Refactor out common code between Nav pages - shouldn't need so much code.
 - Separate tests out into smaller individual tests
 - Write tests for blogPosts component
 - Figure out testing deprecation warning.
 If using non-depcreated utils, I get an error.
 Why?